 These are essentially just an extension of the original warranty put in place by the manufacturer.
 For the most part, these warranties require vehicle owners to go to franchised dealers for new parts or repairs.
-Taking your vehicle to an outside service provider might actually void the warranty.
-These warranties are usually described as a Certified Pre-Owned Warranty..
+Taking your vehicle to an outside service provider might actually void the warranty, making it extremely difficult to validate a claim – even with a skilled lemon lawyer California on your side.
+These warranties are usually described as a Certified Pre-Owned Warranty.

 Additionally, if the third-party company goes out of business, you will probably lose your coverage.